allebb/conductor/README.md

 | ``conductor-nginx-burst`` | 800 total requests in 30 seconds | 10 minutes |
 | ``conductor-nginx-dos`` | 2000 total requests in 1 minute | 24 hours |

-Each Conductor Fail2Ban jail also posts JSON ban/unban events to ``https://bin.hallinet.com/z7jw38z7`` (just a default, you should customise this to something you manage) using the installed ``conductor-webhook`` action.
-The payload includes the event type, jail/action name, IP address, and ban duration for ban events.
-Edit ``/etc/fail2ban/action.d/conductor-webhook.conf`` if you need to change or disable the endpoint.
+Each Conductor Fail2Ban jail can post ban/unban events using the installed ``conductor-webhook`` action.
+Configure the endpoint with ``sudo conductor waf webhook --configure={endpoint}``; Conductor updates ``/etc/fail2ban/action.d/conductor-webhook.conf`` and restarts Fail2Ban so new ban/unban events use the configured address.
+The webhook sends a JSON ``POST`` payload containing the event type, jail/action name, and IP address.
+Ban events also include the Conductor application id and ban duration.
+A workflow tool such as N8N is a good fit for receiving the payload, formatting it, and distributing it to other systems as required.

 > These values can be manually adjusted to fit your personal requirements by editting the default configurations that are installed to ``/etc/conductor/configs/common/fail2ban/``.